imec-idlab/distributed-systems/install_docker.md

-# Making Docker work on 18.04
+# Making Docker work on Ubuntu 18.04 LTS

 To install Docker on a **native** Ubuntu 18.04 LTS, the following steps should work (i.e., tested & approved):